 As home to three national laboratories, three research universities, and many nonprofit institutions, New Mexico has been involved in many technological revolutions over the years.
-The atomic bomb was developed at Los Alamos National Laboratory in the 1940s.
-At another national laboratory in New Mexico, Sandia National Laboratory, work has continued for years in areas such as nanotechnologies and microsystems, systems engineering and integration, extreme-environment testing, and high-performance computing, modeling and simulation.
+The atomic bomb was developed at Los Alamos in the 1940s.
+At another national laboratory in New Mexico, Sandia National Laboratory, work has continued for years in such areas as nanotechnology and microsystems, systems engineering and integration, extreme-environment testing, and high-performance computing, modeling and simulation.

 Preparing for a Master’s Degree in Data Science in New Mexico

-Planning for a Master of Science in Data Science in New Mexico begins at the undergraduate level.
+Planning for a Master of Science in Data Science begins at the undergraduate level.
 While studying for a bachelor’s degree, prospective data scientists in New Mexico should make sure to do the following in preparation for an eventual career:

-- Take the proper undergraduate coursework in mathematics, computers and science
+- Take the proper undergraduate coursework in mathematics, computer science and statistics

-- Complete related work experience including skills such as database administration, hacking, computer programming and/or quantitative skills
+- Complete related work experience in areas like database administration, computer programming, and/or quantitative analysis

-- Prepare for and pass the GMAT or GRE, paying particular attention to scoring high on the quantitative sections of these exams
+- Prepare for and pass the GMAT or GRE, paying particular attention to scoring high on the quantitative section

-- Use bridge courses or MOOCs to compensate for any gaps in knowledge
+- Use bootcamps, bridge courses or MOOCs to fill any gaps in knowledge

 Undergraduate Degree and Master’s Prerequisite Coursework